Face to Face (1976 film): Plot

 Jenny sleeps at her grandparents' for several days, missing work.
-When they leave town for the weekend she initially calls Tomas to go to the movies, but instead hangs up on him, records a suicide note on a tape recorder in which she tells her husband that she has never experienced emotional or physical pleasure, and then takes fifty Nembutols.
+When they leave town for the weekend she calls Tomas to go to the movies, but instead hangs up on him, records a suicide note on a tape recorder in which she tells her husband that she never has experienced emotional or physical pleasure, and then takes fifty Nembutols.

 In a dream, she apologizes to herself for her suicide attempt, speaks to her grandmother, and tells herself that she fears old people like her grandparents.
 She encounters an imagined Tomas, who warns her not to open the door to her deep and forgotten memories, but she opens anyway.
 She sees the old woman, who caresses and comforts her.
-Jenny wakes up in the hospital.
+Jenny wakes in the hospital.
 Tomas is there.
 He went to find her after she hung up on him and didn’t answer when he tried calling back.

 They talk, and Tomas tries to comfort her by telling her about his strict upbringing, not being allowed to burp or fart at dinner.
 In a second dream, she ineptly tries to deal with a crowded room of patients.
 Her grandfather tells her that he’s afraid of dying, and Anna sees her and runs away.

 When she wakes, her husband is there, but he tells her that he has to return to America.
 She tells him to tell her grandmother the truth about what happened and that she will talk to Anna.

-In the next dream, she tries to find her parents, whom she last saw at their funeral when she was nine.
+In the next dream, she tries to find her parents, whom she last saw at their funeral when she was age 9.
 She is distressed by guilt and shame.
 When she finds them they first leave her, but when they return to comfort her, she pushes them away.

-Jenny wakes up and tells Tomas about her childhood.
+Jenny wakes and tells Tomas about her childhood.
 They share deep secrets.
-Tomas says that he was never divorced, instead he had lost a friend, a man he lived with for five years.
-The conversation deteriorates and Jenny becomes hysterical.
-In a last dream, she attends her funeral, awaking during the cremation.
+Tomas says that he never as divorced, and instead he had lost a friend, a man he lived with for five years.
+The conversation deteriorates, and Jenny becomes hysterical.
+In a last dream, she attends her funeral, waking during the cremation.

 A nurse tells Jenny that Anna wants to meet her.
 She tries to tell Anna what she did and why, but it doesn’t go well.
 Anna tells Jenny that she knew that she never liked her, and she leaves.
 Tomas then tells her that he’s going to Jamaica for an amoral vacation and may not return.

-Jenny returns to her grandmother who believes that Jenny has only been fatigued.
+Jenny returns to her grandmother who believes that Jenny has been fatigued.
 She is distressed by her husband’s impending death.
 Jenny offers her some comfort and then calls the mental hospital to tell them that she’ll be in to work in the morning.